Beep…beep …

 However, since the industry has set the end of 2027 as a deadline to begin accepting QR Codes in point-of-sale:

-- As a manufacturer, you must adopt QR Codes linked to GS1 standards—alone or with the UPC/EAN barcodes—on all packages.
+- As a manufacturer, you must adopt GS1 QR Codes —alone or with the UPC/EAN barcodes—on all packages.
 You must also strategically determine what additional data to embed in the digital link

 - As a retailer, you must be action-ready to scan QR Codes at PoS and checkouts.
-Simply stated: ensure hardware and software to scan both traditional barcodes and QR Codes with GS1 Digital Link
+Simply stated: ensure hardware and software scan both traditional barcodes and GS1 Digital Link QR Codes

 According to reports, 48 countries globally, representing 88% of the world’s GDP, are already piloting QR Codes with GS1 Digital Link at PoS.
 The following steps will be synchronized efforts by the rest of the industry to adopt QR Codes.